packetvitality/CJISSECPOL_Control_Prioritization/README.md

 # CJISSECPOL - Prioritizing the upcoming NIST800-53 requirements.
 Upcoming CJISSECPOL policies are mapped to NIST800-53 policies.
 This script helps prioritize.

-## Prepping the environment
+## Prepping the config file
 The **config.yaml** file contains options for deciding:
 - Where your files are loaded from.
 - Where results are saved.
-- If you want additional details in the output.
+- Seeing all the mappings and values can be a lot, you can control this using the 'include_details' field.

+## Prepping the environment
 Always good to setup a virtual environment <3
 ```
 cd path\to\project